Bhuvan0911/nike_shoes/README.md

-# Nike Landing Page with GSAP
+# Nike Landing Page with GSAP library

 Welcome to the Nike Landing Page project!
 This is a simple web page built using HTML, CSS, and GSAP for animations.
 This project aims to replicate a part of the Nike website's landing page.